Coming to Ireland

 The Fulbright Awards provide grants for U.S. citizens to research, study, or lecture in Ireland.

-The Fulbright Program is the largest of its kind in the United States, awarding more than 800 fellowships annually.
+The Fulbright Program is the largest of its kind in the United States.
 Over 400 different types of opportunities are available to teach, research and conduct professional projects in more than 135 countries.
-Whether you are higher education faculty and administrators, or, professionals, artists, journalists, scientists, and independent scholars outside of the academy, the Fulbright U.S. Program has international opportunities to fit your needs and further your goals.
+Whether you are higher education faculty and administrators, professionals, artists, journalists, scientists, or independent scholars outside of the academy, the Fulbright U.S. Program has opportunities to fit your needs and further your goals.

-There are five types of Fulbright grants available to U.S. citizens
+There are five types of Fulbright grants available for U.S. citizens to undertake in Ireland:

 - Fulbright U.S. Student Awards for U.S. citizens to complete postgraduate research / study in Ireland over the course of 1 year